Education in South Africa: 1997 to 2005

-2006 until now - use of English
+2006 until now

-South Africa has 11 official languages. and the first year of schooling is provided in all these home languages.
+South Africa has 12 official languages, and the first year of schooling is provided in all these home languages.

 Before 2009, schools serving non-English speakers had to teach English as a subject only from grade 3 and all subjects were taught in English from grade 4 (except in Afrikaans language schools).
 Since 2009, all schools teach English as a subject from grade 1 and all subjects are taught in English from grade 4.
 Afrikaans language schools are an exception, in that all subjects (other than other languages) are taught in Afrikaans.

 In December 2019 the Eastern Cape Division of the High Court of South Africa ruled against the ban of children without birth certificates from receiving basic education in South Africa.
 The court ruled that "It is an important socioeconomic right directed, among other things, at promoting and developing a child's personality, talents and mental and physical abilities to his or her fullest potential" and that "Basic education also provides a foundation for a child's lifetime learning and work opportunities."

+Educational Technology Use

+Information and communication technology (ICT) use in South African education prior to COVID

+ICTs can be defined as a shorthand for the computers, software, networks, satellite links, and related systems that allow people to access, analyze, create, exchange, and use data, information, and knowledge in ways that were almost imaginable.
+As with many countries throughout the world, South Africa has worked to include information and communication technology (ICT) within the education system.
+However, since South Africa is a developing nation, barriers to educational technology adoption and implementation exist, including lack of resources such as tablets and computers, lack of internet infrastructure, and a large gap between the "haves" and the "have-nots" when it comes to access to personal devices which can be used for education.
+This section will examine ICT use in South Africa prior to the COVID-19 pandemic.